Crimson-Computing/cs207-FinalProject/docs/documentation.md

 ## Introduction
 With the evolution of science and the growing computational possibilities, differentiation plays a critical role in a wide range of scientific and industrial applications of computer science.
 However, the precise computation of symbolic derivatives is computationally expensive, and not even possible in all situations, whereas the finite differencing method is not always accurate or stable.
 Automatic Differentiation, however, provides a computationally efficient way to calculate derivatives, particularly of complex functions, for applications where accuracy and performance at scale are important.

+Our main extension is a module which can be used to find a real- or vector-valued function's root.
+Root finding, or finding the values of a function's arguments for which the function's value is 0, useful in many practical applications including optimization tasks or solving systems of equations.

 ## Background

 Automatic Differentiation (AD) is also known as computational differentiation, algorithmic differentiation and differentiation of algorithms.
 Automatic differentiation does not use symbolic expressions but rather exact formulas and floating-point values.
 It provides a great way to avoid approximation errors.
 It easier for the user to compute derivatives using automatic differentiation, which provides efficiency and numerical stability as opposed to other methods such as finite differences.